Kamalisingaravelan/Inventory_Management_System_Using_JAVA-Collection_Framework/README.md

-**Inventory_Management_System_Using_JAVA-Collection_Framework**
-  A Java-based Inventory Management System implemented using Collection Framework for storing and managing product details

-# Inventory Management System (Java)
+# Inventory_Management_System_Using_JAVA-Collection_Framework

-A **Java-based CLI application** that manages inventory details such as products, quantities, and prices.
+A **Java-based CLI application** is implemented using Collection Framework that manages inventory details such as products, quantities, and prices.
 This version uses **Collection Framework** to store and process data efficiently.

 ## Project Structure